ianzapolsky/ianzapolsky.github.io/_posts/2017-12-19-hot-and-cold.markdown

 author: "ian zapolsky"
 ---

-One of the things I like so much about basketball is that, like my first love baseball, there is a wealth of statistics to examine.
-The number of games per season in the NBA is hefty enough to create a large sample size for most players, and the nature of the game has many players attempting many shots.
-This is contrast to soccer, where the majority of players take few or no shots.

 While watching the Utah Jazz lose to the Golden State Warriors in the first round of the 2017 NBA playoffs, I made a hypothesis that Joe Johnson was one of the 3-point shooters most capable of "getting hot" in the league.
 By "getting hot," I mean that once shots start to fall for Johnson, he gets more confident in himself and begins to perform better.
 My hypothesis was based purely on anecdotal evidence; to confirm or refute my claim I had to try to get a measure of the way localized past performance _within a single game_ impacts future performance in that game for different players.
+I decided to isolate my analysis to 3-point shooting.

 I downloaded play-by-play data for the 2016-17 NBA season, and then set about calculating the following statistics for all players across all games:

   - **Total 3-point percentage**: all 3-point makes / all 3-point attempts (this stat is already tracked, so it served as a nice litmus test for the accuracy of my play-by-play data)
   - **"Hot" 3-point percentage**: percentage of 3-point shots made that were attempted within two minutes of game time after the player's most recently made 3-point shot
-  - **"Cold" 3-point percentage**: percentage of 3-point shots made that were attempted more than two minutes of game time after the player's most recently made 3-point shot
+  - **"Cold" 3-point percentage**: percentage of 3-point shots made that were attempted _more_ than two minutes of game time after the player's most recently made 3-point shot
-  - **Hot/Cold Differential**: how much better or worse a player’s "hot" 3-point percentage is compared to his “cold" 3-point percentage ("hot" 3P% - "cold" 3P%)
+  - **Hot/Cold Differential**: how much better or worse a player’s "hot" 3-point percentage is compared to his "cold" 3-point percentage ("hot" 3P% minus "cold" 3P%)

 A quick note about the definition of "game time" as it is used above: in my play-by-play dataset, I get the quarter number and game clock reading with each game event.
-I converted these data points to a continuous range of seconds, from 0 (Q1 12:00) to 2880 (Q4 00:00), the formula for which is:
+I converted these data points to a continuous range of seconds, from 0 ("Q1 12:00") to 2880 ("Q4 00:00"), the formula for which is:
 {% highlight golang %}
     (60 * (12 * (period_number - 1 ))) +
     ((12 * 60) - ((60 * game_clock_minutes) + game_clock_seconds))